2025 LOUISIANA LEGISLATIVE SESSION

 HB 460 – Rep. McFarland |

-Systems Impacted: State Makes supplemental appropriations for Fiscal Year 2024-2025 – allocates an additional 60.2 million to LASERS to apply to the balance of the oldest unfunded accrued liability.
+Systems Impacted: State Makes supplemental appropriations for Fiscal Year 2024-2025 – allocates $7,594 to LASERS to apply to the balance of the system’s unfunded accrued liability [as amended].

 |